Laptops

 The 175W question nobody puts on the box

 Here is the figure that should shape your decision.
 The RTX 5090 in this chassis runs at a 175W total graphics power, per Lenovo’s datasheet.
 A desktop RTX 5090 draws well over double that.
 They share a name and an architecture; they do not share a performance class.
 A mobile 5090 is a brilliant piece of engineering, but it is not a desktop 5090 you can carry.
+It is the same caveat worth keeping in mind with any thin RTX 5090 portable, including the Razer Blade 16.

 You are not buying the fastest 5090 money can buy.
-You are buying the fastest one that fits in a bag – and for a lot of UK creative work, that distinction is the entire purchasing decision.
+You are buying the fastest one that fits in a bag, and for a lot of UK creative work, that distinction is the entire purchasing decision.

 Lenovo’s answer to thermal reality is its Vapor Chamber plus Hyper Chamber cooling, designed to hold that 175W under sustained load rather than for a 30-second benchmark.
-For rendering – which is exactly the kind of pinned, hours-long workload that exposes a thin laptop’s cooling – sustained clocks matter far more than peak.
+For rendering, which is exactly the kind of pinned, hours-long workload that exposes a thin laptop’s cooling, sustained clocks matter far more than peak.
 A 5090 that throttles after ten minutes is a 5080 you overpaid for.
 On the spec, Lenovo has at least built for the right kind of load.

 Where it earns its keep, and where it doesn’t

 The case for buying it is mobility with no real compromise on the GPU memory ceiling.
 If you are a freelance 3D artist who works at clients’ sites, a motion designer who travels, or a small studio that cannot dedicate desk space and a tower per seat, 24GB of VRAM in a 2.6kg package is a serious proposition.
 You can light a scene on a train and you are not waiting on a render farm for previews.
+That render speed is also exactly where the GPU earns its keep in timeline-heavy video work, not just 3D.

 One caution on the configuration